MJ Melendez Player Props: Royals vs. Athletics

-MJ Melendez -- with a slugging percentage of .487 in his past 10 games, including five extra-base hits -- will be in action for the Kansas City Royals against the Oakland Athletics, with Ken Waldichuk on the mound, on May 6 at 7:10 PM ET.
+The Kansas City Royals and MJ Melendez, who went 0-for-1 last time in action, take on Mason Miller and the Oakland Athletics at Kauffman Stadium, Sunday at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Athletics.
+In his last game he had a hitless showing (0-for-1) against the Athletics.

 MJ Melendez Game Info & Props vs. the Athletics